OSC/ood-documentation/develop/_sources/reference/files/nginx-stage-yml.rst.txt

 .. describe:: passenger_pool_idle_time (Integer)

    The maximum number of seconds that an application process may be idle.
-   Set to ``false`` if you don't want this specified in the nginx config
+   Set to ``false`` if you don't want this specified in the Nginx configuration.

    Default
      Set idle time to 300